prody/ProDy/doc/tutorials/prody_tutorial/basics.rst

    showCumulOverlap     showMode             showProjection
    showDiffMatrix       showMutinfoMatrix    showProtein

-We can use :func:`showProtein` function to make a quick plot of p38 structure:
+We can use :func:`.showProtein` function to make a quick plot of p38 structure:

 .. ipython:: python